Please read these installation instructions thoroughly, from start to finish, before beginning your WheelWally installation.

 Loop each Omni strap around the rim and tire.
 Thread it through the plastic buckle and back onto itself.
+Strap tension only needs to be “snug”.
+There is no reason to cinch down tightly on the straps.
 “Massage” the velcro connection briefly to ensure that the hook-and-loop fibers are thoroughly engaged.
 Your straps should be extra long.
 Experiment for a while before you decide to trim the “tails” with scissors.

 For quicker loading, try using “loading position” slots.
 A “loading position” slot is any slot that keeps the “tail” of the strap on the far side of the wheel-board while you are loading your bike.
 This keeps your bike wheel from pinching loose straps against the wheel-board.
 Once your wheel is in position, you can withdraw the strap “tails” from the “loading position” slots and fasten as described above.

-You are required to use an “Off-road kit” (or “Rear wheel tie down kit”) in combination with the WheelWally.
+You are required to use the “Off-road kit” or the “Rear wheel tie down kit” in combination with your WheelWally.
 Please see the F.A.Q., “What’s an Off-road kit?”

-When locating your “Off-road kit” side rail hardware, keep in mind that the “J end” can attach at different locations along your saddle rail.
+Start by installing your bike in the WheelWally.
+Next, adjust your “Off-road kit” to approximately the correct length.
+Now determine where your “Off-road kit” side rail hardware should be located.
+Keep in mind that the “J end” can attach at different locations along your saddle rail.
 Also, the “L end” can point forward (towards the cab) or backward (towards the tailgate).
-By using multiple attachment configurations you will be able to carry both large and small sized bikes.
+For standard (non-track) installations, plan your layout carefully before drilling the 1/4″ dia. hole.

-You are required to use a “Rear wheel tie down kit” (or “Off-road kit”) in combination with the WheelWally.
+You are required to use the “Rear wheel tie down kit” or the “Off-road kit” in combination with your WheelWally.
 Please see the F.A.Q., “What’s a Rear wheel tie down kit?”

-If you have tracks on the bed of your truck, install your “Rear wheel tie down kit” into your track system.
-Standard (non-track) installation requires drilling one hole in your bed behind the rear wheel of your bike.
+We make “Rear wheel tie down kits” for both track and standard (non-track) installations.
+Track R.W.T.D.K.’s slide easily into your bed track.
+Standard (non-track) installations require drilling a small hole in your truck bed behind the rear wheel of your bike.
 Caution!
 Check under the bed to see where you’re drilling!
 Drill the bed only!
 Do not drill any truck parts located below the bed.
 Drill slowly.
 Use light pressure.
 For metal and spray-on beds, drill a 3/16″ dia. hole.
 Thicker composite beds may require a slightly larger hole and “hook projection” may need to be increased by one or two turns.
 If you have many bikes, try to find a “universal” hole location that works for all of them.